bryan-gilbert/bryangilbertsoftware/README.md

 https://www.linkedin.com/in/bryangilbertsoftware

-> This CV is not complete.
-Several sections need further edits

 Bryan is a collaborative team player with advanced agile software development experience.
 He enjoys finding creative solutions to complex business problems.
 He is open minded and resourceful, self-motivated and dedicated to building a quality product.
 Key value words that fit Bryan include; open, sharing, respectful, accountable, and results oriented.
 He works well under pressure, effectively meets deadlines and enjoys working within in a consensus-based environment.
 Bryan enjoys mentoring and sharing knowledge.
 Recently he started a meetup group and has hosted open workshops for people to learn more about DevOps and Full Stack development.

 ## Project: DevOp Full Stack Development Meetup
 - Since May 2019
 - https://www.meetup.com/DevOp-Full-Stack-Development-Meetup/
 - Objective: Explore aspects of full stack DevOps with a focus on these technologies:
 Docker, Node.js, Express, MongoDB, and Vue.js.
-Open to all levels of experience and interest.
+    - Open to all levels of experience and interest.
-This is a chance to share knowledge and to learn from others.
+    - This is a chance to share knowledge and to learn from others.
-Providing workshops for people to learn these technologies.
+    - Providing workshops for people to learn these technologies.

-##Project: Educational Electronic Health Record System
+## Project: Educational Electronic Health Record System
 - Organization: BCcampus
 - September 2018 – October 2019
 - Objective: develop an open-source pilot ready application that simulates an electronic health record system similar to that used in hospitals for use in a post secondary medical education.
 Until now medical students had no exposure to this critical technological aspect of their profession.